team-cymru/chronical-playbooks/README.md

     Suppose, for the playbook [Block Suspicious IP](#block-suspicious-ip), ideally, we would want to pass multiple IP addresses in the input.
 For each IP, based on its maliciousness received from Team Cymru Scout, we should be able to create a ticket in the ServiceNow platform (using the `Block IP` block).
 But due to the limitation of SecOps, we cannot iterate through the maliciousness of IPs and check the condition `Is IP Suspicious ?`.
 Hence, we rely on only the first IP address from the list.

 2. For actions like `Extract Tags`, we expect only a single IP address.
 Hence, in case when multiple IPs are passed as input, the action would fail and throw error, indicating that the input is an invalid IP address.
 This error can be avoided by manipulating the playbook to only pass a single IP address in the input to such actions.
-The possible inputs for each action of Team Cymru Scout integration can be found from the User Guide.
+The possible inputs for each action of TeamCymruScout integration can be found from the User Guide.

 ## Troubleshooting